-You shouldn’t let go of this opportunity, especially if you’ve dreamt of getting into a reputed international university.
-There are numerous key factors to be informed of beforehand.
-In this article, we’ll be outlining some of those factors to consider before applying for an overseas university as an Iranian student.
+You should not let go of this opportunity, especially if you have dreamed of attending a reputable international university.
+However, there are several key factors to consider beforehand.
+In this article, we outline some of the factors Iranian students should consider before applying to a university abroad.
+If you are interested, check out these universities that accepts Iranian students!

 What are the Benefits of Studying Abroad as an Iranian student?